 Aweber offers a free plan for up to 500 subscribers, $29 monthly for 501 – 2,500 subscribers, $49 monthly for 2,501 to 5,000 subscribers, $69 monthly for 5,001 to 10,000 subscribers, and $149 monthly for up to 25,000 subscribers.

 ActiveCampaign is known for its powerful automation builder and affordability.
-Users can choose from templates, or drag and drop to create the perfect email.
+Users can choose from templates or drag and drop to create the perfect email.

 When deciding how and when to send emails, users have their pick of options: one-off, automated, timed campaigns, RSS-based, auto-responder, and A/B testing.

 To get started, you can try their 14-day free trial.
-If you’re ready to move onto the paid version, they offer a Lite plan for just $9 per month or a Plus plan at $49 per month, depending on the size of your email list.
+Then, if you’re ready to move onto the paid version, they offer a Lite plan for just $9 per month or a Plus plan at $49 per month, depending on the size of your email list.
 They also offer savings for customers who pay yearly.

 Price: ActiveCampaign has a 14-day free trial.
 Afterward, start at $9 per month

 Sendinblue’s core components include feature-rich automation, a drag and drop email builder, and specialized features like spam testing and A/B split testing.

 This platform can be used for both marketing emails and transactional, such as product purchases and account creation.
 If you have an eCommerce store, this could be a gamechanger.

 Unlike other platforms, Sendinblue charges by the number of emails sent, not by subscribers.
 In addition, SMS messages, landing page builder, and Facebook Ad integration are supported on their higher-level offerings.

 If you want automation but are on a budget, Sendinblue could be the one for you.
 Send up to 300 emails per day for free, or increase your features and emails on a higher plan.
 Lite is $25 per month and allows you to send 100,000 emails each month.